 The Admissions Process

 Our intake department is staffed with licensed clinicians who are available to offer assistance 24 hours a day, 7 days a week.
 Prospective patients have the option of either calling our intake department or walking into the hospital when they are ready to begin the admissions process.
-The staff at Harbor Oaks Hospital will conduct a comprehensive evaluation that assesses our patients’ needs for various levels of care and then verifies benefits with the patients’ health insurance companies.
+The staff at Harbor Oaks Hospital will conduct a comprehensive evaluation that assesses our patients’ needs for various levels of care, and will then verify benefits with the patients’ health insurance companies.

-Following this evaluation, and based on the presenting concerns provided by each individual and his or her family members, a recommendation for the most appropriate level of care will be provided by one of our doctors and authorization for that particular level of care will be obtained from the patient’s insurance company.
-At that time, the patient will be signed into the inpatient program at Harbor Oaks or will be given the appropriate information for beginning outpatient treatment.
+Following this evaluation, and based on the presenting concerns provided by each individual and his or her family members, one of our doctors will give a recommendation for the most appropriate level of care.
+Authorization will then obtained from the patient’s insurance company, and the patient will be signed into the inpatient program or will be given the appropriate information for beginning outpatient treatment.

 When being admitted to inpatient programming at Harbor Oaks Hospital, the following can be expected:

 - A nurse will meet with patients and/or their families.
 Pediatric patients will meet with the nurse in the intake area with their families.
 Adult patients, on the other hand, will be taken to the appropriate unit and meet with the nurse there.

 - Each patient’s belongings will be searched in order to ensure the safety of every person who is staying in that unit.

 - Family members and loved ones are not allowed to accompany patients onto the unit where they will be staying.